 Red Flags – Cocktails, Pattern Prescribing

 Pain Management is a very complex issue.
 More often than not in chronic (non-acute) pain, comorbidities need to be addressed.
-Therefore, when a practitioner finds a combination of medications that successfully treats chronic pain they are reluctant to stray from that protocol.
+Therefore, when a practitioner finds a combination of medications that successfully treat chronic pain they are reluctant to stray from that protocol.

-It’s akin to other protocols that are used in medicine that address chronic conditions such as cancer protocols, ALS protocols, hypertension step-care therapy, anti-coagulation protocols and others.
+It’s akin to other protocols that are used in medicine that address chronic conditions such as cancer protocols, ALS protocols, hypertension step-care therapy, anti-coagulation protocols, and others.

 HECTOR PIETERSON: “TO PAY THE PRICE FOR FREEDOM”

 Typically, there is inflammation and therefore non-steroidal anti-inflammatories are used.
 Patients often experience anxiety so anti-anxiety agents such as benzodiazepines or tricyclics are used.
-In nociceptive pain Gabapentin is often the first drug of choice.
-In lower back pain, whose underlying causes can be quite different from each other the presentation of muscle spasm or hypersensitivity, muscle relaxers such as cyclobenzaprine, metaxolone, baclofen, carisoprodol or others represent standard therapy.
+In nociceptive pain, Gabapentin is often the first drug of choice.
+In lower back pain, whose underlying causes can be quite different from each other the presentation of muscle spasm or hypersensitivity, muscle relaxers such as cyclobenzaprine, metaxalone, baclofen, carisoprodol or others represent standard therapy.